wp-plugins/sexy-author-bio/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==

+= 1.3.5 2/14/2015 =
+* Added "Remove links from author avatar and name" option in Sexy Author Bio settings
+* Adjusted company name so it still displays with or without the entry of a company URL
+* Added "Allow Access For" option for setting Sexy Author Bio user fields access by WordPress User Roles

 = 1.3.4 1/5/2015 =
 * Added support for carriage returns in the user profile bio description field to accommodate paragraphs